GaloisInc/helib-demos/simon-writeup.md

 This specification is what we set out to implement, using HElib as a platform.
 Ciphertexts in HElib are composed of vectors of elements of certain rings.
 For our implementation, we use Ring(2).
-Thus each element in the ciphertext vector represents a single binary digit.
+Thus each element in the ciphertext vector represents a single bit.
 HElib also supports the notion of "packing" multiple plaintexts into a single ciphertext, and computing on these in parallel, in a SIMD-like paradigm.
 The number of plaintexts packable into a ciphertext, which we call nSlots, is impacted by a number of parameters, including the maximum allowable computation depth of the circuit, which we call L. As we vary L to allow for more computation and parallelism, we also affect the cost of the computation in the form of the size of cryptographic keys used at each level in the Boolean circuit.

 A first attempt
 ===============